Don’t spend all your time in the city! Enjoy the best day trips from Toronto in our ultimate travel guide!

 A 2-hour drive from Toronto and the most picturesque lake country you can imagine.

-Canoe and kayak adventures, a downtown area with a beautiful boardwalk and so many awesome outdoor activities to enjoy.
+Enjoy canoe and kayak adventures, a downtown area with a beautiful boardwalk and so many awesome outdoor activities for nature lovers to enjoy.

 While there is a bus service that goes from Toronto to Gravenhurst, the largest town, the trip takes a little longer than you’d like for a day trip, so having a car is a huge plus for this Toronto day trip.